Waning Crescent on

 Moon before descending node

-7 days after ascending node on 26 July 2005 at 17:58 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 10 August 2005 at 07:53 in ♎ Libra.
+7 days after ascending node on 26 July 2005 at 17:58 in ♈ Aries the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 10 August 2005 at 07:53 in ♎ Libra.

 Moon after northern standstill

-1 day since the previous standstill on 1 August 2005 at 18:06 in ♊ Gemini when the Moon has reached North declination of ∠28.311°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.409° at the point of next southern standstill on 16 August 2005 at 03:16 in ♑ Capricorn.
+1 day since the last northern standstill on 1 August 2005 at 18:06 in ♊ Gemini when the Moon has reached North declination of ∠28.311° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.409° at the point of next southern standstill on 16 August 2005 at 03:16 in ♑ Capricorn.

 Syzygy in 1 day